tom-and-the-toothfairies/pathways/doc/FEATURES.md

 build cannot be deployed.
 This prevents an invalid ontology from being deployed to production.

-## DINTO Logfile Generation - Complete
+## DINTO Log File Generation - Complete

 ### Description
 A record of queries made to DINTO (via Chiron/Asclepius) can be found in the console logs of the Chiron service.